 5. Use the support available

 Code Institute prides itself on having unrivalled student support.
-Between Student Care, 24/5 plus weekend Tutor Support, Personal Mentors, Community Support and Career Services, what’s on offer is amazing.
+Between Student Care, Tutor Support, Personal Mentors, Community Support and Career Services, what’s on offer is amazing.
 However, it’s up to each of our students to use these supports.
 While our Student Care team will stay in frequent contact, our students must avail of the tutor supports when and as required.
 Likewise, our Career Support begins after the completion of your second portfolio project.

 Want to learn more about our support structure?
 Meet the teams here.